Contact the GG Archives

 Benjamin Guggenheim, The New President of the International Steam Pump Company, New York, Reproduced from a Painting.
 Steam Magazine, April 1909.
 GGA Image ID # 19f5bcbe1e

-To Benjamin Guggenheim, fifth of the seven sons of Meyer Guggenheim, belongs the credit of first turning the attention of his father and brothers to the field of smelting, an industry in which for years the family has been a dominant factor.
+Benjamin Guggenheim, fifth of the seven sons of Meyer Guggenheim, is to credit for first turning the attention of his father and brothers to smelting, an industry in which the family has been a dominant factor for years.

-When Benjamin Guggenheim was twenty years of age he was sent to Leadville, Colorado, by his father to take charge of the elder Guggenheim's interest in a mine in which he had invested.
-He had been in Leadville but a short time when he recognized the possibilities in the smelting business and it was this young man's keen foresight that started the Guggenheim family in that business—a business which has made a greater part of their vast fortune perhaps than any one other of the various branches of industry in which they have excelled.
+When Benjamin Guggenheim was twenty years of age, he was sent to Leadville, Colorado, by his father to take charge of the elder Guggenheim's interest in a mine in which he had invested.
+He had been in Leadville briefly when he recognized the possibilities in the smelting business.
+This young man's keen foresight started the Guggenheim family in that business.
+This business has made a more significant part of their vast fortune than any other of the various branches of industry in which they have excelled.

-It was Benjamin Guggenheim's urging that caused his father and brothers to build their first smelting plant at Pueblo, Colorado.
+Benjamin Guggenheim's urging caused his father and brothers to build their first smelting plant in Pueblo, Colorado.
 He took charge of this plant and conducted it with such pronounced success that the family finally withdrew entirely from commercial business and devoted their energy and ability to the smelting industry.

-Benjamin Guggenheim has devoted his life since his twentieth year to hard work and, like the other members of this remarkable family, he has been unusually successful.
-He was born in Philadelphia in 1865. and received his early education in the public schools in that city.
-His father.
-Meyer Guggenheim, was the founder of the famous house of M. Guggenheim & Sons, who came to America from Switzerland in 1848 and started in business in a small way.
+Benjamin Guggenheim has devoted his life since his twentieth year to hard work, and, like the other members of this remarkable family, he has been unusually successful.
+He was born in Philadelphia in 1865 and received his early education in the public schools in that city—his father.
+Meyer Guggenheim founded the famous house of M. Guggenheim & Sons.
+Who came to America from Switzerland in 1848 and started in business in a small way.

-The development of the smelting industry in this country is a part of the story of the Guggenheim family, but a big share of the credit must go to Benjamin.
-Their success in Colorado led to the building of plants at Aguascalientes, Mexico; Monterey.
-Mexico, and an immense refining plant at Perth Amboy, N. J. Benjamin Guggenheim took charge of this latter plant and managed it for a number of years.
+The development of the smelting industry in this country is a part of the story of the Guggenheim family.
+Still, a significant share of the credit must go to Benjamin.
+Their success in Colorado led to the building of plants at Aguascalientes, Mexico, and Monterey.
+Mexico, and an immense refining plant at Perth Amboy, N. J. Benjamin Guggenheim took charge of this latter plant.
+They managed it for several years.

 After the consolidation of the smelting industries was accomplished, the Guggenheim interests had become so large that they were naturally the ruling factors in the American Smelting and Refining Company, and. having seen his great object an actuality, Benjamin Guggenheim went to Europe for a well-earned rest.

-Returning a couple of years later he decided to enter into the manufacturing business and in 1903 he built a large plant at Milwaukee.
+Returning a couple of years later, he entered the manufacturing business.
+In 1903, he built a large plant in Milwaukee.
 Wisconsin, for the manufacture of mining machinery.

-Three years later the power and machinery company was merged with the International Steam Pump Company in which Mr. Guggenheim had been a director and a large stockholder for a number of years.
+Three years later, the power and machinery company was merged with the International Steam Pump Company.
+Mr. Guggenheim had been a director and a large stockholder for several years.

-He became chairman of the excecutive committee of the merged company and served in that capacity until he was recently made president of the company.
+He became chairman of the executive committee of the merged company.
+He served in that capacity until he was recently made president of the company.
 He is now devoting his entire time and energy to directing the affairs of the International Steam Pump Company.

-He is at present in Europe, visiting the company's plant in England and inspecting its various continental offices with the object of extending its large trade in foreign countries.
+He is at present in Europe, visiting the company's plant in England and inspecting its various continental offices with the object of extending its extensive trade in foreign countries.

 Already the International Steam Pump Company has seven plants, six in this country and one in England, as follows:—The Worthington, in Harrison, N. J.; the Blake-Knowles, in East Cambridge, Mass.; the Deane, in Holyoke, Mass.; the Snow-Holly, in Buffalo, N. Y.; the Laidlaw-Dunn-Gordon, in Cincinnati, Ohio; the Power and Mining Machinery, in Cudahy, Wis., and the Simpson plant, in Newark, England.